Fireplace #50: Chimney Top Damper with Cable Down the Flue

 These retrofitted chimney top dampers come in a variety of styles and brands.
 They are currently a very popular solution for replacing traditional throat dampers.
 These are their characteristics of top-sealing dampers:

-These top-sealing dampers can be used in round flue liners (image 50-5), or in square flue tile (image 50-4)
+- These top-sealing dampers can be used in round flue liners, or in square flue tile (image 50-4)

-The nice thing about these chimney top dampers is they are easy to open and close and they are suitable replacements for aged and rotted throat dampers that are hard to get parts for or rebuild.
+The nice thing about these chimney top dampers is they are easy to open and close, and they are suitable replacements for aged and rotted throat dampers that are hard to get parts for or rebuild.
 The downside to these top-dampers is they tend to trap in chimney odor and can sometimes feel drafty even when they seal tightly.
-We have another article that talks more on the problems with top seal dampers.
+Bottling a chimney at the top is problematic in many ways.